7 Essential Tips To Create A Successful E-commerce Website (BCAMA Blog)

 Along with tip #1, being mobile-responsive is part of a user-centred design strategy.
 Businesses need to know how their buyers are getting to them, and they should strive to make this journey simple and intuitive.

 Focusing on a design that is totally responsive – from the home page to the thank you page – is crucial for online business success.
 A profitable e-commerce website today has to be adaptable to whatever device is accessing it, in order to provide a user-friendly experience that retains and convert customers.
 Online stores that do not follow the mobile trend will soon disappear.

 7. Test, test, test…

 Now is one of the most important steps towards success: testing.
-Before, during and after the launch of your online store, you have to spend time testing and analyzing the effectiveness of your tool.
+Before, during and after the launch of your online store, you have to spend time testing and analyzing the effectiveness of your site.
 Again, you need to put customers first and think what is working and what could improve their experience.

 There are different elements and ways to test your e-commerce website.
 However, it is primarily important to conduct these tests:

-Although testing the whole website is important, it is most efficient to focus on the checkout journey, which includes all the steps that users go through when buying something on your site.
+Although testing the whole website is important, it's most efficient to focus on the checkout journey, which includes all the steps that users go through when buying something on your site.